bbauska/JS-Eloquent/README.md

 To be able to work with such quantities of bits without getting lost, you can separate them into chunks that represent pieces of information.
-In a JavaScript environment, those chunks are called *values*.
+In a JavaScript environment, those chunks are called <i>values</i>.
 Though all values are made of bits, they play different roles.
 Every value has a type that determines its role.
 There are six basic types of values in
 JavaScript: